YOOHOYOUNG/auto_trade/instructions.md

 Example: Recommendation to Buy
 (Response: {"decision": "buy", "reason": "A bullish crossover was observed, with the EMA_10 crossing above the SMA_10, signaling a potential uptrend initiation.
 Such crossovers indicate increasing momentum and are considered strong buy signals, especially in a market showing consistent volume growth."})
 (Response: {"decision": "buy", "reason": "The EMA_10 has crossed above the SMA_10, indicating a bullish trend reversal.
-Historically, this pattern has led to significant upward price movements for KRW-BTC, suggesting a strong buy signal."})
+Historically, this pattern has led to significant upward price movements for KRW-BTT, suggesting a strong buy signal."})
-(Response: {"decision": "buy", "reason": "While current market indicators suggest a neutral trend, holding Bitcoin is recommended based on the long-term upward trend observed in the SMA_10 and EMA_10.
+(Response: {"decision": "buy", "reason": "While current market indicators suggest a neutral trend, holding bittorrent is recommended based on the long-term upward trend observed in the SMA_10 and EMA_10.
 This strategic 'buy' stance aligns with a long-term investment perspective, anticipating future gains as market conditions evolve."})
 (Response: {"decision": "buy", "reason": "The STOCHk_14_3_3 line has moved upwards from below 20, exiting the oversold territory, and the STOCHd_14_3_3 confirms this upward trend.
 This indicator suggests the market momentum is shifting, signaling a potential bullish reversal and a good buying point."})
-(Response: {"decision": "buy", "reason": "The RSI_14 has dropped below 30, suggesting the KRW-BTC pair is currently undervalued and likely to experience a price rebound.
+(Response: {"decision": "buy", "reason": "The RSI_14 has dropped below 30, suggesting the KRW-BTT pair is currently undervalued and likely to experience a price rebound.
 This oversold condition presents a favorable buying opportunity, anticipating a corrective rally."})
 (Response: {"decision": "buy", "reason": "The Bollinger Bands are contracting, indicating decreased market volatility.
 Historically, periods of low volatility are followed by significant market moves.
 Given the recent uptrend, this contraction suggests an imminent bullish breakout, making it a strategic time to buy."})
-(Response: {"decision": "buy", "reason": "Following a minor retracement where the price touched the lower Bollinger Band, combined with an RSI_14 reading near 35, buying additional Bitcoin leverages the dip as a strategic entry point, anticipating a rebound to recent highs."})
+(Response: {"decision": "buy", "reason": "Following a minor retracement where the price touched the lower Bollinger Band, combined with an RSI_14 reading near 35, buying additional bittorrent leverages the dip as a strategic entry point, anticipating a rebound to recent highs."})
 (Response: {"decision": "buy", "reason": "Despite a bullish trend indicated by the EMA_10 crossing above the SMA_10, a thin sell wall in the orderbook suggests low resistance ahead.
 Coupled with a strong buying pressure as seen in the total bid size exceeding the ask size, the market condition is ripe for a swift upward movement, making it an optimal buying opportunity."})
 (Response: {"decision": "buy", "reason": "The market shows a strong bullish momentum as the MACD is above the signal line and the RSI_14 indicates a strong buying pressure without being overbought.
 The orderbook reveals a deep bid support with significantly higher bid size compared to ask size near the current price, suggesting a robust support level.
 Considering the transaction fee of 0.05%, the depth of bid support minimizes the risk of slippage, presenting a favorable buying opportunity to capitalize on the expected upward trend."})
 (Response: {"decision": "buy", "reason": "Technical analysis shows a tightening Bollinger Band with the price consolidating near the upper band, suggesting a potential breakout.
 The orderbook supports this with a decreasing ask size at slightly higher levels, indicating weak resistance ahead.
 Despite the 0.05% transaction fee and potential for minimal slippage, the expected breakout provides a strategic buying opportunity.
 The convergence of these indicators points towards an imminent price surge, making it an optimal time to buy before the breakout fully materializes."})
-(Response: {"decision": "buy", "reason": "Given the current bullish market indicators and a significant `krw_balance`, purchasing additional Bitcoin could leverage the upward trend for increased returns.
-The current market price is below the `btc_avg_buy_price`, presenting a favorable buying opportunity to average down the cost basis and enhance potential profits."})
+(Response: {"decision": "buy", "reason": "Given the current bullish market indicators and a significant `krw_balance`, purchasing additional bittorrent could leverage the upward trend for increased returns.
+The current market price is below the `btt_avg_buy_price`, presenting a favorable buying opportunity to average down the cost basis and enhance potential profits."})

 Example: Recommendation to Hold
 (Response: {"decision": "hold", "reason": "Although the MACD is above the Signal Line, indicating a buy signal, the MACD Histogram's decreasing volume suggests weakening momentum.
 It's advisable to hold until clearer bullish signals emerge."}